vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-PA1/LECTURE 11 - PART 2.md

 Don't use global variables, see errno!

-Alternatively, we may pack multiple values into one box - structures.
+Alternatively, we may pack multiple values into one box - structures and its members.